 If you successfully pursue and then accept a post-doc appointment, consider becoming a member of the National Postdoctoral Association (http://www.nationalpostdoc.org/home) and/or your sponsoring organization’s own post-doc association, if it has one, for information on what you should expect with your appointment and to maximize your post-doc experience.

-Section compiled by Robert J. Morais, Weinman Schnee Morais, Inc. and Columbia Business School
+Section compiled by Robert J. Morais, Adjunct Professor, Columbia Business School

 1. What is Business Anthropology?

-Businesses are drawn especially to anthropology’s principal research method, ethnography, because it enables firms to understand their customers, partners, suppliers, and their own organizations better.
+Businesses are drawn to anthropology’s principal research method, ethnography, because it enables firms to understand their customers, partners, suppliers, and their own organizations better.
+Theory derived from anthropology has also been valuable to businesses.
 Major corporations such as Google, Intel, and IBM recognize the contributions of staff anthropologists; companies like Procter & Gamble, Campbell Soup, Nissan, Mars, and Coca Cola, among others, hire anthropologists as consultants; numerous advertising agencies and design firms employ anthropologists; and many marketing research firms specialize in business anthropology.
-Business opportunities for recent graduates and others with an anthropological sensibility and toolkit have never been better.
+Business opportunities for recent anthropology graduates have never been better.

 2. How can I find out more about business anthropology?